 - Exploring the possibilities to better include WEE in green growth projects and vice-versa.

-- Organising a series of webinars, including the two featured below.
+- Organising a series of webinars, including the three featured below.

 Profiting from Parity: Unlocking the Potential of Women’s Businesses in Africa, presented by Francisco Campos (Africa Gender Innovation Lab, World Bank), November 2019.